AussieScorcher/BARS/README.md

 <details>
 <summary> What happens if I want to fly offline the network? </summary>
 <br>
 <ul> <li> When flying offline, BARS does not detect your connection status as offline.
 As a result, stopbars may still appear in your simulator when ATC is online.
-To remove this issue, simply close the BARS client from your desktop taskbar try.
-This will remove the stopbars from your simulator, not affecting your offline experience. </li> </ul>
+To remove this issue, simply close the BARS client from your desktop taskbar tray This will remove the stopbars from your simulator, not affecting your offline experience. </li> </ul>
 <br>
 </details>